 The film celebrates the role reversal.
 Geeta and Babita’s cousin Omkar becomes their Man Friday.
-He trains with them, cooks for them, travels with them and even gets slapped for them multiple times, yet his sense of bravado or machismo is never questioned.
+He trains with them, cooks for them, travels with them and even gets slapped for them multiple times, yet his sense of bravado or machismo never questioned.

 Related reading: ‘Lipstick Under My Burkha’ – You Need Not Be Ashamed Of Your Desires

 There is also a fierce female character in the film; a rather upset neighbour whose sons were beaten blue and black by Geeta and Babita.
 She comes with her husband who fearfully parrots all her complaints to Mahavir Singh.
-That brief moment gives us such great insights into the other side of a man-woman relationship, a subtle dekko into the Khap land where women can take charge as well and be the perpetuators of patriarchy.
+That brief moment gives us such great insights into the other side of a man-woman relationship, a subtle dekko into the Khap land where women can take charge as well and be the perpetrators of patriarchy.
 The vexed neighbour walks out yelling at her sons, “ladkiyon se pitt gaye.”
 It reminded me of Dipti Singh’s character in NH 10 that shows how even women can pervert on gaining power.

 And then there is a beautiful marriage of Mahavir and Daya caught in lofty dreams and depleting finances.
 Their relationship, though set in inequality, respects the sentiments of the wife as well.
-Mahavir badly wants a son who can fulfil his long cherished dream of international glory.
+Mahavir badly wants a son who can fulfil his long-cherished dream of international glory.
 The wife doesn’t have any choice, any say in the matter.
-She becomes a baby making machine for years as she bears daughter after daughter.
-She even apologises to her husband for not giving him a son and he replies that it’s not her fault.
+She becomes a baby-making machine for years as she bears daughter after daughter.
+She even apologises to her husband for not giving him a son, and he replies that it’s not her fault.

 Related reading: Had to sport a fake pregnancy bump, thanks to our society